PeteTheAutomator/ACServerManager/README.md

 TODO
 ----

-* provide a way to configure acserver ADMIN passwords (session passwords are implemented)
 * provide a MORE OBVIOUS way to clone presets as...
 * find a way to automate stracker package bundle
 * show/hide "advanced" preset fields